carlsonclaire/rock-paper-scissors-exercise-CC/README.md

 + Anaconda 3.7
 + Python 3.7+
 + Pip
++ You'll also have to download a dotenv package (more on that below)

 # Project files description
 + game.py - where all of the game code and logic resides